josephdadams/spotify-controller/api.md

 * `rampVolume`:

 	Ramps volume level (0-100).
 First argument is the volume level as an integer.
-The volume will ramp in 5% increments every 0.25s until it reaches the desired level.
+Second argument is the percentage to change the volume in each step.
+Third argument is the total time to take to finish the volume ramp.

 * `mute`: